Dr. Alison Kahn (Director)

 She has worked as a director and producer on several documentaries including her own commissioned 3-part documentary film series for Discovery Channel.
 She produced and directed Captured by Women (2011) – a one-hour documentary in four parts that focuses on film footage made by two British women in the 1930: Beatrice Blackwood in Papua New Guinea and Ursula Graham Bower in Manipur, India, This film was made in collaboration with the Pitt Rivers Museum, and with the help of a grant from UK Film Council via Screen South.

-Ursula Graham Bower and Beatrice Blackwood are currently being celebrated at the Intrepid Women Exhibition at the Pitt Rivers Museum, University of Oxford. https://www.prm.ox.ac.uk/event/intrepid-women
+Ursula Graham Bower and Beatrice Blackwood were celebrated at the Intrepid Women exhibition at the University of Oxford. https://www.prm.ox.ac.uk/event/intrepid-women

-Alison is a member of the Mental Health and Aesthetics Research Group at St. Catherine’s College, Oxford, and the Public Health Film Society, UK, Fellow of the Higher Education Academy and a member of the Royal Anthropology Institute (RAI).
+Alison is a member of the Mental Health and Aesthetics Research Group at St. Catherine’s College, Oxford, the Public Health Film Society, UK, and Fellow of the Higher Education Academy (HEA).

-Her forthcoming monograph: Museum Dynasties: How the ethnographic museum got its name will be published by Routledge.
+Her forthcoming monograph: Museum Dynasties: Monarchs, Missionaries and Material Culture will be published by Routledge.

 Please see Research page for more information on Alison’s current and past projects.